mozilla-l10n/documentation/src/products/review/review.md

-# Reviewing strings in Firefox desktop and Firefox for Android
+# Reviewing strings in Firefox desktop

 <!-- toc -->

 ## Review landed strings

-Starting from Firefox 57, all versions of Firefox desktop and Firefox for Android ship by localizing a single repository containining the reference English strings, called [gecko-strings](https://hg.mozilla.org/l10n/gecko-strings).
+Starting from Firefox 57, all versions of Firefox desktop ship by localizing a single repository containing the reference English strings, called [gecko-strings](https://hg.mozilla.org/l10n/gecko-strings).
 It is generated from strings landing in the code repository for each branch (e.g. mozilla-central and comm-central for Nightly, mozilla-beta and comm-beta for Beta, etc.), and it’s exposed to localization tools like Pontoon.

 There is a second repository, [gecko-strings-quarantine](https://hg.mozilla.org/users/axel_mozilla.com/gecko-strings-quarantine), used as a buffer to avoid exposing poor strings to the larger audience of localizers.